cmcconnell1/terraform-aws-msk-kafka/README.md

-# Ephemeral Dev/Test AWK MSK Cluster
+# Ephemeral Dev/Test AWS MSK Cluster

 ## TL;DR
 - The examples on this doc are from ephemeral Dev/test cluster and are subject to change at any time.